Faculty Handbook 2016–17

 Grade Lists and Submission of Grades

 Faculty members submit grades online under myHeliotrope on my.purchase.edu.
 If you have any difficulties accessing your class list, contact the Office of the Registrar.

 All grades must be submitted no later than three days after the end of semester or session.
 The due date for each fall and spring semester’s grades is published in the academic calendar.

-After grades have been received, they are available to students under myHeliotrope on my.purchase.edu.
+After grades have been submitted, they are available to students under myHeliotrope on my.purchase.edu.
 Grade reports are not mailed to students.
 To protect students’ privacy and comply with FERPA, grades cannot be posted (either by name or by the student’s Social Security number or by any other method that may reveal a student’s identity) or given out over the telephone.

 Detailed information on the grading system is available in the Purchase College Catalog under Academic Policies: Grading Policies and updates on the College Policies site.